mohaimenz/acdnet/README.md

 # ACDNet and Deployment Pipeline
 ### Published as:
-Environmental Sound Classiﬁcation on the Edge: A Pipeline for Deep Acoustic Networks on Extremely Resource-Constrained Devices (url: https://arxiv.org/abs/2103.03483)
+Environmental sound classification on the edge: A pipeline for deep acoustic networks on extremely resource-constrained devices (url: https://arxiv.org/abs/2103.03483)
 ### Please cite this work as:
-    @article{mohaimenuzzaman2021environmental,
+    @article{mohaimenuzzaman2022environmental,
-      title={Environmental Sound Classification on the Edge: A Pipeline for Deep Acoustic Networks on Extremely Resource-Constrained Devices}, author={Mohaimenuzzaman, Md and Bergmeir, Christoph and West, Ian Thomas and Meyer, Bernd}, journal={arXiv preprint arXiv:2103.03483},
+      title={Environmental sound classification on the edge: A pipeline for deep acoustic networks on extremely resource-constrained devices}, author={Mohaimenuzzaman, Md and Bergmeir, Christoph and West, Ian and Meyer, Bernd}, journal={Pattern Recognition},
-      year={2021}
+      pages={109025},
+      year={2022},
+      publisher={Elsevier}
     }

 #### Github url: https://github.com/mohaimenz/acdnet